PhantomChain/docs/docs/cookbook/usage-guides/how-to-use-ark-mobile-wallet.md

 ## Importing a wallet

 If you choose to import a wallet and follow the prompts, you will have two options to import your wallet: QR Code or by putting in your secret passphrase or address manually.

 **If you decide to copy and paste your information into the app, make sure your device does not add a space after your passphrase or address.
 If the space is there, it will create a new wallet and not import your own wallet**.

-The application may place you on a screen that shows your transactions, your public address and the amount of ZINC coins in your wallet.

 ![PHANTOM Mobile Wallet Transactions](./assets/how-to-use-the-mobile-wallet/arkWallet10.png)

 ## The PHANTOM Wallet

 You are able to hit the triple bar in the top left corner, doing so will give you numerous options for you to select.

-Choosing *'Wallets'*, will place you at the main PHANTOM Wallet balance screen.
-After you reach the main PHANTOM Wallet balance screen, you are able to add another wallet, touch the triple bar on the top left corner, or choose an existing wallet to view even closer.
+Choosing *'Wallets'*, will place you at the main Phantom Wallet balance screen.
+After you reach the main Phantom Wallet balance screen, you are able to add another wallet, touch the triple bar on the top left corner, or choose an existing wallet to view even closer.
 If you want to add another wallet, you would push the blue circle we used earlier to create or import a wallet.
 If you hit the triple bar on the top left corner, you get numerous options where you are able to view and select:
 - Main wallet balance screen